 I often get asked, “What about the classics!”
 Well, these are only classics because we continue to teach them.
 Yes, they are relevant because they make later works—often written in opposition to the Western canon—more powerful.

 But why not use classic excerpts paired alongside books written in opposition to the status quo?
-Why not give students multiple perspectives throughout your history content in order for students to determine who the hero really is?
+Why not give students multiple perspectives throughout your history content for students to determine who the hero is?
 Aren’t there always two sides to a story anyways?

 What about in your science courses, can you use the research and data of BIPOC to support experiments across topics that directly affect the communities of your students?
 Can you adjust your math curriculum for students to have to design equations and expressions as mathematical solutions to culturally relevant questions?